Newark Road Prairie

 • rough blazing star (Liatris aspera)

-Sand prairie is a dry native grassland community dominated by grasses such as little bluestem, J junegrass, panic grasses, and poverty-oat grass.
+Sand prairie is a dry native grassland community dominated by grasses such as little bluestem, junegrass, panic grasses, and poverty-oat grass.
 Common herbaceous associates are sand cress, field sage-wort, western ragweed, several sedges (e.g., Carex muhlenbergii, Cyperus filiculmis, and Cyperus schweinitzii), flowering spurge, frostweed, round-headed bush-clover, western sunflower, false-heather, long-bearded hawkweed, stiff goldenrod, horsebalm, and spiderwort.
 Drought-adapted fungi, lichens, and mosses are significant components of sand prairie communities.

 Except for a few small patches on slopes and along the edges, it is believed that the entire site had been plowed as early as the 1850s.
 An area to the south was also grazed until 1969.
 Because of its sandy soil and rapid depletion of nutrients, the site was abandoned for cultivation purposes and native species that had disappeared were able to recolonize the prairie.
 Also present, perhaps due in part to human disturbance, are sand blows that provide microhabitats for specialists like false heather, a pioneer plant that helps stabilize the sand blows.
 Today, with a management regime of prescribed fire, brushing, and invasives control the condition of the prairie is improving.